 Wilmington, New York, on 50 acres, along the West Branch of the Ausable

 about a mile downstream from Whiteface Mountain, on that section of the

 called "Lake Everest."
 Wendy Hall has Federal and State licences

 wildlife rehabilitation and wildlife education, and we are available to

-presentations for schools, churches and other organizations.
+organizations.
 For sample, click here.

 The Treasure By Robinson Jeffers

 Mountains, a moment’s earth-waves rising and hollowing; the earth too’s an ephemerid; the stars—